 From Your maps dashboard in CARTO, click NEW MAP.

-template_blocked.cartofile, packaged from “Download resources” of this guide.
+template_blocked.cartofile, which is packaged from “Download resources” of this guide.

 Click on “Download resources” from this guide to download the zip file to your local machine.
 Extract the zip file to view the file(s) used for this guide.

-Before connecting the map, deselect the Let CARTO automatically guess data types and content on import checkbox.
+Before connecting the dataset, deselect the Let CARTO automatically guess data types and content on import checkbox.

 Why remove import guessing?
 Since this example contains datasets that were built from scratch,

-the_geom column contains no values and requires georeferencing.
-When sharing .carto files however, Builder automatically georeferences values during the import process.
+the_geom column contains no values and requires geocoding.
+When sharing .carto files however, Builder automatically geocode values during the import process.
 For the purposes of reproducing the behavior as if you created your own dataset, remove import guessing during the import process.

 Builder opens with Internet Users by Country as the first map layer and Blocked IP Addresses as the second map layer.
-Both layers indicate that there is no geometry.
+Both layers indicate that need to be geocoded.

 the_geomcolumn contains null values, which indicates that the type of geometry is not identifed.

-Let’s transform our values into geometries by applying the Georeference analysis.
+Let’s transform our values into geometries by applying the Geocode analysis.